 First, combine bitter herbs and charoset on a spoon.
 Then, all take their cellphones out of their pockets.
 All cellphone users should find partners with cellphones, preferably sitting next to them.
 One of the two partners will turn off their cellphone.
 The other partner will enter the number of the turned-off cellphone into their cellphone.
 The group should dial the cellphones in synchronicity.
 When every phone is connected to a voice mailbox, all recite the prayer into the cellphones.
+Then, eat the bitter herbs and charoset.

 Thank you, (God), for saving our ass again.
 We eat the bitter herbs tonight to remember how bad it was before you saved our asses, but temper it with sweetness because we've suffered enough.
 Let us remember that we will never be aware of how enslaved we are, and that we enslave others by doing nothing but living our own American lifestyles.
 And let us say, (Hence the Irony.)

 HILLEL, OR, MAKE YOUR OWN PASSOVER STORY

-Before the prayer, fill out the Mad Lib

-THE FOURTH CUP

-Thank you, (God), for allowing us to live another year, to pursue our hopes and aspirations, to attempt to strive at the edge of our periphery and stride, unafraid, into the void of mystery.
-We survive, and we remember.
-And let us say, (Hence The Irony.)

-Drink the Fourth Cup

-THE FESTIVAL MEAL